Chancing0/NTHU_CVFX_H1/README.md

 **Conclusion:**

-cycleGan can make high quality style transfer image, But at the same time It need more training data and spent more time.
+cycleGan can make high quality style transfer image, But at the same time It need more training data and It spent more time.

 DeepArt can do style transfer image with only a pair of images(content & style), But the result seems not so good.Thus the performance was limited